SixArm/sixarm_shell_statistics/README.md

-# Shell » Statistics scripts
+# Shell » NUMS: Numbers Utilities for Mathematics and Statistics

+Numbers utilities including mathematics and statistics.

-Statistics scripts that calculate based on lists of numbers.
+These shell scripts calculate based on lists of numbers.

 Example:

-    $ echo "1 2 4" | stats
+    $ echo "1 2 4" | nums --sum
-    count 3 min 1 max 4 sum 7 range 3 median 2 mean 2.33333 ss 4.66667 sd 1.24722 cv 0.534523
+    7

-See the `stats` script for details and options.
+See the `nums` script for details and options.

 This repo also contains a bunch of simplified awk scripts to calculate on numbers:

-  * `n-col-count`, `n-row-count`: Print the count, i.e. how many columns or rows.
+  * `nums-col-count`, `nums-row-count`: Print the count, i.e. how many columns or rows.
-  * `n-col-min`, `n-row-min`: Print the minimum number.
+  * `nums-col-min`, `nums-row-min`: Print the minimum number.
-  * `n-col-max`, `n-row-max`: Print the maximum number.
+  * `nums-col-max`, `nums-row-max`: Print the maximum number.
-  * `n-col-range`, `n-row-range`: Print the range of the numbers.
+  * `nums-col-range`, `nums-row-range`: Print the range of the numbers.
-  * `n-col-sum`, `n-row-sum`: Print the sum of the numbers.
+  * `nums-col-sum`, `nums-row-sum`: Print the sum of the numbers.
-  * `n-col-median`, `n-row-median`: Print the median of the numbers.
+  * `nums-col-median`, `nums-row-median`: Print the median of the numbers.
-  * `n-col-mean`, `n-row-mean`: Print the mean of the numbers, i.e. the average.
+  * `nums-col-mean`, `nums-row-mean`: Print the mean of the numbers, i.e. the average.
-  * `n-col-sum-of-squares`, `n-row-sum-of-squares`: Print the sum of squares of the numbers.
+  * `nums-col-sum-of-squares`, `nums-row-sum-of-squares`: Print the sum of squares of the numbers.
-  * `n-col-variance`, `n-row-variance`: Print the variance of the numbers.
+  * `nums-col-variance`, `nums-row-variance`: Print the variance of the numbers.
-  * `n-col-standard-deviation`, `n-row-standard-deviation`: Print the standard deviation of the numbers.
+  * `nums-col-standard-deviation`, `nums-row-standard-deviation`: Print the standard deviation of the numbers.
-  * `n-col-coefficient-of-variance`, `n-row-coefficient-of-variance`: Print the coefficient of variance of the numbers.
+  * `nums-col-coefficient-of-variance`, `nums-row-coefficient-of-variance`: Print the coefficient of variance of the numbers.

 ## Examples

 Example scripts:

-    $ echo "1 2 4" | n-col-count
+    $ echo "1 2 4" | nums-col-count
     3

-    $ echo "1 2 4" | n-col-min
+    $ echo "1 2 4" | nums-col-min
     1

-    $ echo "1 2 4" | n-col-max
+    $ echo "1 2 4" | nums-col-max
     4

-    $ echo "1 2 4" | n-col-range
+    $ echo "1 2 4" | nums-col-range
     3

-    $ echo "1 2 4" | n-col-sum
+    $ echo "1 2 4" | nums-col-sum
     7

-    $ echo "1 2 4" | n-col-median
+    $ echo "1 2 4" | nums-col-median
     2

-    $ echo "1 2 4" | n-col-mean
+    $ echo "1 2 4" | nums-col-mean
     2.33333

-    $ echo "1 2 4" | n-col-ss
+    $ echo "1 2 4" | nums-col-ss
     4.66667

-    $ echo "1 2 4" | n-col-sd
+    $ echo "1 2 4" | nums-col-sd
     1.24722

-    $ echo "1 2 4" | n-col-cv
+    $ echo "1 2 4" | nums-col-cv
     0.534523

-    $ echo "1 2 4" | n-col-all
+    $ echo "1 2 4" | nums-col-all
     count: 3 min: 1 max: 4 range: 3 sum: 7 median: 2 mean: 2.33333 ss: 4.66667 sd: 1.24722 cv: 0.534523